Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 For a clear illustration of niacin’s importance, look no further than the skin disease pellagra.
 This is an extreme form of vitamin B3 deficiency seen mostly in Africa, rural South America and Indonesia.
 Niacin deficiency has three cornerstone Ds: dementia, death, and dermatitis.

 Pellagra is Italian for “skin that is rough” but that fails to do it justice.
 The pictures show snakelike coils of inflamed skin spreading from cheek to cheek.
 Dry, hard, scaly and cracked skin is a symptom, evolving into unsightly blackened scales the more you hack at them.
 The greater the deficiency, the freakier the symptoms.
 Itching and burning are common and rashes often resemble a severe sunburn.
-The rashes are uniquely symmetrical in pellagra, with a neatly defined boundary between rash and health skin.
+The rashes are uniquely symmetrical in pellagra, with a neatly defined boundary between rash and healthy skin.

 Pellagra also affects other parts of the body; it was first discovered in 1772, by a physicist called Gaspar Casal, and the peasants he observed had pellagra in their hands and feet.
 Pellagra is yet another of the countless skin conditions in the world and niacin deficiency is exclusively to blame.